Chinese Medical Massage (Tui Na)

 One of the best things about studying Traditional Chinese Medicine is that you learn many techniques that you can immediately put to use on family, friends and even clients.

-Cupping therapy has been used since approx. 300 C.E. when the famous Taoist alchemist Ge Hong described the method in his book A handbook for prescriptions for emergencies.
+Cupping therapy has been used for approx. 300 C.E. when the famous Taoist alchemist Ge Hong described the method in his book A Handbook for prescriptions for emergencies.
 Originally animal horns were used to create a vacuum on the surface of the skin, to move Qi and blood.
 Nowadays, glass cups are used predominately, with the options of bamboo or plastic also available.

 It is important to warn the patients that there is a risk of bruising with both Gua sha and cupping therapies.
 The results ( withdrawal of toxins, promotion of circulation and a general feeling of enhanced wellbeing) are worth the temporary bruising, as fans of such therapies will tell you.